 Revenue Possession: Happiest Place

-In the same period, shareholders enjoy 489% capital gain.
+In the same period, shareholders enjoy a 489% capital gain.
 The market value of Snow White’s creator rose from 29,55 in 2009 to 144,63 price levels in 2019 before Pandemics dragged it down to level 101 in April 2020.
-The more good news is, shareholders also get a dividend payment with a 488% growth rate.
+The good news is, shareholders also get a dividend payment with a 488% growth rate.

-Disney experience that transformation too.
+Disney experienced that transformation too.
 You could watch Mickey Mouse from your laptop or iPad, not only playing on your boring DVD player.
 More agile, you “buy” the entire Disney Library, not only a specific title.
 You don’t own it – you just don’t need it – but you can access it anytime anywhere.

 This is Disney+.
 A subscription platform that Mickey Mouse creator launched in November 2019 – a month before the first coronavirus outbreak in Wuhan.
 For $8 a month, Disney+ give subscriber to access Disney Fantastic Library.